Awni El-Dous

-Awni El-Dous (2010 or 2011 – 7 October 2023) (Note: Variously described by news outlets) was a Palestinian YouTuber.
+Awni El-Dous (عوني الدوس; 2010 or 2011 – 7 October 2023) (Note: Variously described by news outlets) was a Palestinian YouTuber.
 His content centered around making gaming videos without commentary, with videos on games such as PUBG Mobile and Pro Evolution Soccer 2017.
 His content gained popularity after he was killed by an Israeli airstrike on the first night of the Gaza war.

 Life and family

 His father was a computer engineer, which gave Awni his love for computers.
 Awni would copy his father, pulling apart laptops and attempting to put them back together.
 In photos shared on the Facebook page of his school, Safad Primary School (A) for Boys, he is shown standing in front of a blackboard holding a motherboard, leading a lesson on computer technology as a part of the Little Teachers Initiative.
 A member of his family called him "engineer Awni" because of his love for computers.

 His channel was created on 2 May 2020, however he didn't upload his first gaming video until 12 December that year.
 On 18 August 2022, he made a short video thanking his fans for helping him reach 1,000 subscribers, "So now folks, let me introduce myself: I am a Palestinian from Gaza, aged 12 years old.
 The goal of this channel is to reach 100,000 subscribers.
 And 500,000, then 1 million, and God willing to reach 10 million subscribers with your support and love".
 On 3 August 2023, he would publish his final video, in which he played Counter Strike.

 Ashraf El-Dous, a distant relative of Awni who works as a programmer and helps to run several YouTube channels, stated that Awni would frequently come to him for advice on his channel, with Awni referring to him as "brother Ashraf".
 He told the BBC "His ambition was to be my competitor or colleague - He created a YouTube channel.
 It wasn't that big, it didn't have any big views.
 Every start-up is hard at the beginning."
 His aunt, Ala'a, said that he idolised YouTubers who made his hobby their career, saying "He wanted to be like them - to have followers and fans".